YondernautsGames/NeoFPS_EmeraldAI/README.md

 4. Create new AI and player prefabs required or modify the existing ones using the integration scripts and the instructions below.

+[!WARNING] Do not place the integration folder inside the NeoFPS asset folder structure.
+If you do this then all of its scripts will be picked up by the NeoFPS assembly definition, which will limit what other scripts within the project they have access to.
+For more information on assembly definitions, see [the Unity Manual](https://docs.unity3d.com/Manual/ScriptCompilationAssemblyDefinitionFiles.html).

 ## Demo Scene and Assets
 The demo scene is a basic prototype scene containing a number of the example AI provided with Emerald AI, which have been tweaked to work with NeoFPS.